jthing/sicl-hugo/content/posts/bibliography.md

   file = {/home/john/Zotero/storage/G6RUD3V3/Durand og Strandh - Removing redundant tests by replicating control pa.pdf}
 }

+@article{flanaganEssenceCompilingContinuations,
+  title = {The {{Essence}} of {{Compiling}} with {{Continuations}}}, author = {Flanagan, Cormac and Sabry, Amr and Duba, Bruce F and Felleisen, Matthias}, abstract = {In order to simplify the compilation process, many compilers for higher-order languages use the continuationpassing style (CPS) transformation in a rst phase to generate an intermediate representation of the source program.
+The salient aspect of this intermediate form is that all procedures take an argument that represents the rest of the computation (the \textbackslash continuation").
+Since the na ve CPS transformation considerably increases the size of programs, CPS compilers perform reductions to produce a more compact intermediate representation.
+Although often implemented as a part of the CPS transformation, this step is conceptually a second phase.
+Finally, code generators for typical CPS compilers treat continuations specially in order to optimize the interpretation of continuation parameters.}, langid = {english}, file = {/home/john/Zotero/storage/69GCBY46/Flanagan et al. - The Essence of Compiling with Continuations.pdf}
+}

 @book{hennessyComputerArchitectureQuantitative2012,
   title = {Computer Architecture: A Quantitative Approach}, shorttitle = {Computer Architecture},